JaxWil24/Hearing_Aid_Accessibility/README.md

 # Hearing_Aid_Accessibility
-Analysis on the accessibility of hearing-aids.
+Analysis on the accessibility of hearing-aids in Costco stores across the United States.

 # Hearing Aids and Costco

-* Questions Data Set Will Answer
+* Question Data Set Will Answer

 How does the need for over-the-counter hearing aids affect Costco?